Andrea Fraser: Work

 In her videotape performance Untitled (2003), Fraser recorded a hotel-room sexual encounter at the Royalton Hotel in New York with a private collector, who apparently paid close to $20,000 to participate, not for sex,' according to the artist, but 'to make an artwork.
 According to Andrea Fraser, the amount that the collector had paid her has not been disclosed, and the $20,000 figure is incorrect.
 Only five copies of the 60-minute DVD were produced, three of which are in private collections, one being that of the collector with whom she had had the sexual encounter; he had pre-purchased the performance piece in which he was a participant.
-The contractual agreement, arranged by Friedrich Petzel Gallery, was proposed by Fraser as an assertion against the commoditization of art.
-Although critiqued both within and outside of the art world for the nature of the video, Fraser problematizes selling art to collectors as potentially a form of prostitution.
+The contractual agreement, arranged by Friedrich Petzel Gallery, was proposed by Fraser as related to the metaphor of selling art as prostitution.
+Instead of paying for the encounter itself, the collector paid for the videotape.
+The work received an great deal of public attention, including in tabloids, an experience the Fraser later described as emotionally difficult, not for the way in which her body was discussed, but how her personal worth was equated with financial value.
+Frieze named the work No.11 of "The 25 Best Works of the 21st Century".

 Fraser's video installation Projection (2008) stages a psychoanalysis session in which the viewer is addressed as analyst, patient, and voyeuristic spectator.
 The work is based on the transcripts of real psychoanalytic consultations, adapted into twelve monologues and alternated so that Fraser plays the roles of both analyst and patient.
 Looking directly into the camera, Fraser creates the effect of interacting with the image on the opposite wall but also with the viewer in the middle of the room, who becomes the object of each projection.

 Fraser's performance piece, Not Just a Few of Us (2014), performed for Prospect.3, explores the desegregation struggles in New Orleans.